kristofer/shortz/README.md

 _hoo buoy, ja._

+Probably might maybe need `sudo` in front many of these docker and k3s commands.

 ## Docker

 Inside the Dockerfile, there is the specification to create the image that will be later deployed in the k3s cluster.